 How Do Canadians Get Their News?

-One result of this is that there is less of an assumption that the news you are receiving has been fact-checked, or that it comes from an objective source: Canadians are twice as likely to say they trust traditional media sources more than social media.[3]
-While traditional media remain the most trusted sources of news, though, trust in them has declined significantly, both in Canada and around the world.
+Young Canadians, however, are substantially less likely to get their news from TV (23%), online newspapers (21%), radio (15%) or print news (7%).
+Instead, 57% get news from social media.[4]
+One result of this is that there is less of an assumption that the news you are receiving has been fact-checked, or that it comes from an objective source: half of Canadians turn to national media sources when they’re looking for information, compared to just a third who turn to social media.[5]
+Traditional media, especially long-standing sources such as the CBC, CTV and Global News, remain highly trusted news sources.[6]
+Trust in traditional news sources has declined significantly over time, both in Canada and around the world.
 Some researchers have suggested that this decline has its roots not just in the spread of news through social media but also in changes in the news industry going back to the 1990s:

 As the 24-hour news cycle forces media organizations to fill more time with content, they are forced to shift away from reporting strictly the facts (of which there are only so many) to providing commentary, increasing the volume of opinion over that of fact and blurring the distinction between the two.
 Furthermore, analysis of the media market suggests that, for the sake of profits, media organizations have an incentive to cater their coverage to audience biases, essentially providing the types of news stories that people want and agree with, rather than focusing on providing high-quality and objective news coverage.[7]